Joint Council of Cosmetic Practitioners (JCCP)

 The Joint Council of Cosmetic Practitioners (JCCP) was established to be a register of practitioners and approved education and training providers with the overarching aim of ensuring patient safety within the non-surgical sector.
 It represents all professional disciplines including plastic surgeons, dermatologists, aesthetic doctors and nurses, dentists and beauty therapists.

 The main reasons for establishing the JCCP were to provide a credible regulation, protection and guidance for the public/patients in a sector which is presently unregulated.
-There was a requirement or the industry to establish a body for accrediting and assessing practitioners and training providers which in turn would help reduce risk to all parties in the sector.
-Via the CPSA to have a set of clinical standards that can be used for registration and the development of a set of accredited and recognised education / training qualifications, programmes and bodies.
+There was a requirement for the industry to establish a body for accrediting and assessing practitioners and training providers which in turn would help reduce risk to all parties in the sector.
+The CPSA have a set of clinical standards that can be used for registration and the development of a set of accredited and recognised education / training qualifications, programmes and bodies.

 The key functions of the JCCP are to upgrade the Health Education England (HEE) educational and qualification framework for non-surgical treatments with clinical and practice based standards devised by independent and voluntary experts.
 In addition, it is a focal point for the collection of data on adverse incidents and complications arising from non-surgical treatments.